ben-dh3/CV/README.md

 **Problem Solving**

-Planning and choreographing exercise classes for mixed age groups of between 10 and 20 people.
-Adapting exercises to suit attendees with varying requirements.
+When working as a personal trainer I was responsible for planning and choreographing exercise classes for mixed age groups of between 10 and 20 people; adapting exercises to suit attendees with varying requirements.
 I use my problem solving skills as a software engineer daily, building projects and contributing to open source software.

 **Organisation**